Coronavirus (COVID-19) Preparedness Information Learn More

 - Relax and enjoy life.
 Reducing stress in the workplace and home can improve your survivorship and lead to a longer, happier life.

-- If you are age 50+, or if you are age 40+ and African-American or have a family history of prostate cancer, talk to your physician about an annual rectal examination and PSA (prostate-specific antigen) blood test.
+- If you are age 50 or older, or if you are age 40 or older and African-American or have a family history of prostate cancer, talk to your physician about an annual rectal examination and PSA (prostate-specific antigen) blood test.

 To learn more about preventing and/or treating prostate cancer, talk to your physician or visit www.cancer.org.